gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

       .. code-block::

+         BEGIN
             IF it is raining THEN
                OUTPUT "Catch the bus."
             ELSE
                OUTPUT "Ride the bike."
             ENDIF
+         END

    #.
 Write python code for the following pseudocode on preparing for the weather.

       .. code-block::

+         BEGIN
             is_raining <- False
             is_cold <- False
             OUTPUT "Good Morning."
             IF is_raining and is_cold THEN
                OUTPUT "Bring Umbrella and jacket."
             ELSEIF is_raining and not(is_cold) THEN
                OUTPUT "Bring Umbrella."
             ELSEIF not(is_raining) and is_cold THEN
                OUTPUT "Bring Jacket."
             ELSE
                OUTPUT "Wear a sun hat."
             ENDIF
+         END